-Past Wyoming Inventor Fun Fact Archive
+Wyoming Inventor Fun Facts

 The first patent issued to a resident of the Territory of Wyoming was patent number 101,711.
 George C. Choate of Wyoming Station, Albany County, in the Territory of Wyoming, patented an improvement in shovel-handles on April 12, 1870.
-Click here to view this patent at the USPTO.

 The first patent issued to a resident of the State of Wyoming was patent number 440,473.
 James N. Farlow of Lander, Wyoming, patented a new and improved friction wrench on November 11, 1890.
-Click here to view this patent at the USPTO.

 The first Wyoming woman to receive a patent was Myrtle M. Wallin of Rock Springs.
 She received patent number 664,597 for a Work-Holder on December 25, 1900.
-Click here to view this patent at the USPTO.

 The only Wyomingite to ever receive a plant patent was Richard N. Asay of Thayne, WY.
 He received patent number PP12188 along with Dale E. Kester of Davis, CA in 2001 for a Prunus Rootstock name "Nickels".

-The most prolific inventor in the Wyoming Inventors Database is Remington Arms gunmaker John D. Pedersen.
+The most prolific inventor in the Wyoming Inventors Database is Remington Arms gun maker John D. Pedersen.
 Between 1909 and 1944, he received 68 patents under the name John D. Pedersen and an additional patent under the name John Douglas Pedersen.
 However, his most famous invention, the "Pedersen Device", was top-secret and not patented.

-Perhaps Wyoming's most famous invention - the hydraulic gallows - was never patented.
+Perhaps Wyoming's most famous invention -- the hydraulic gallows -- was never patented.
 Cheyenne architect James P. Julien designed the hydraulic gallows in 1892 and it was used most notably to execute Tom Horn in 1903.